llm-bible/llm-bible.github.io/_publications/chen2023boosting.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2312.06363"}
   - {name: "Code", url: "https://github.com/KDEGroup/MMICT"}
-tags: ['Has Code', 'Prompting', 'RAG']
+tags: ['Fine Tuning', 'Has Code', 'In Context Learning', 'Pretraining Methods', 'Prompting', 'RAG', 'Training Techniques']
 ---
-Although In45;Context Learning (ICL) brings remarkable performance gains to Large Language Models (LLMs) the improvements remain lower than fine45;tuning on downstream tasks.
-This paper introduces Multi45;Modal In45;Context Tuning (MMICT) a novel multi45;modal fine45;tuning paradigm that boosts multi45;modal fine45;tuning by fully leveraging the promising ICL capability of multi45;modal LLMs (MM45;LLMs).
-We propose the Multi45;Modal Hub (M45;Hub) a unified module that captures various multi45;modal features according to different inputs and objectives.
-Based on M45;Hub MMICT enables MM45;LLMs to learn from in45;context visual45;guided textual features and subsequently generate outputs conditioned on the textual45;guided visual features.
-Moreover leveraging the flexibility of M45;Hub we design a variety of in45;context demonstrations.
-Extensive experiments on a diverse range of downstream multi45;modal tasks demonstrate that MMICT significantly outperforms traditional fine45;tuning strategy and the vanilla ICT method that directly takes the concatenation of all information from different modalities as input.
+Although In-Context Learning (ICL) brings remarkable performance gains to Large Language Models (LLMs) the improvements remain lower than fine-tuning on downstream tasks.
+This paper introduces Multi-Modal In-Context Tuning (MMICT) a novel multi-modal fine-tuning paradigm that boosts multi-modal fine-tuning by fully leveraging the promising ICL capability of multi-modal LLMs (MM-LLMs).
+We propose the Multi-Modal Hub (M-Hub) a unified module that captures various multi-modal features according to different inputs and objectives.
+Based on M-Hub MMICT enables MM-LLMs to learn from in-context visual-guided textual features and subsequently generate outputs conditioned on the textual-guided visual features.
+Moreover leveraging the flexibility of M-Hub we design a variety of in-context demonstrations.
+Extensive experiments on a diverse range of downstream multi-modal tasks demonstrate that MMICT significantly outperforms traditional fine-tuning strategy and the vanilla ICT method that directly takes the concatenation of all information from different modalities as input.
 Our implementation is available at https://github.com/KDEGroup/MMICT.